ShiraAnaki130/OOP_Ex3/README.md

 ## About the project:

-The project is about programming a data structure called a directional weighted graph in python.
+The project is about programming a data structure called a directional weighted graph in python, which worked with three main algorithms: shortest path, connected component and connected components.

-The project code is basically a 'translation' from the OOP_Ex2 project's code, which about programming a directional weighted graph in Java.
+The main idea of the project is to examine the results of the implementation of the algorithms mentioned above, on Python, Java and NetworkX and compare the runtimes results between those different programs.

-The main idea of the project is to examine the tests results of this project compare to the same code program in Java, and in NetWorkX's python library, and concluding which of the program environment is preferable.
+:bar_chart: For the comparing results please view the Wiki page.

 ### About the graph: